paulsinnett/scratch-curriculum/en-GB/Term 1/River-Cross/RiverCross.md

 Step 3 : Create your background

-1. Our character need a background when they are jumping on the logs , start by using the paint fill tool to colour the whole background ,
+1. Our character need a background when they are jumping on the logs , start by using the paint fill tool to colour the whole background , you can use any colour you want.
+2. Use the rectangle shape tool, to draw the land your character, and fill the rectangle in.
+3. On your character script page, find the script that moves your character backwards, change the touching colour to the floor colour your character starts on.
+4. Lastly add some waves on to your background.